ramyafissionlabs/Project/README.md

 Cypress was originally designed to run end-to-end (E2E) tests on anything that runs in a browser.
 A typical E2E test visits the application in a browser and performs actions via the UI just like a real user would.
 Under integration folder 3 scripts are available:.\
-1.login functionality of Swaglabs application, 2.Validate social links
+1. login functionality of Swaglabs application,
+2. Validate social links
-3.Ordering lowest and highest price items.
+3. Ordering lowest and highest price items.

 # Steps to run script:
 1. To run these scripts,run command npx cypress open.